 Metrology Goes Inline

 The ZEISS AICell trace inline measuring system is helpful during production ramp-up and ensures process control directly in the production line.
-The highly accurate and fast ZEISS AIMax cloud 3D sensor captures very complex features on assemblies and bodies in real time, e.g., bolts, edges, holes, rivets or even the position of a welding nut behind sheet metal.
-The new tracking technology used in the ZEISS AICell system trace monitors the sensor position on the robotic arm with high precision, thus eliminating the need for complex correlation measurements in the measuring room.
-With this method, users will be able to obtain reliable, traceable measurement and inspection data from the first part produced during ramp-up.
+The highly accurate and fast ZEISS AIMax cloud 3D sensor captures very complex features on assemblies and bodies, e.g. bolts edges, holes, rivets or even the position of a welding nut behind sheet metal, in real time.
+The tracking technology used in the ZEISS AICell trace monitors the sensor position on the robotic arm with high precision, thus eliminating the need for complex correlation measurements in the measuring room.
+With this method, users will be able to obtain reliable, traceable measuring and inspection data from the first part produced during ramp-up onwards.
 Depending on the cycle time and the number of robots, the system captures up to 100 features per cycle.
-In addition, rolling measurements and pause programs for analysis measurements can also be integrated.
+Rolling measurement and pause programs for analysis measurements also come with the features.

 After the features have been measured, robot-controlled ATOS sensors digitize the entire body-in-white from different perspectives with high precision and high detail resolution.
-Users can then extract process- and quality-relevant inspection characteristics for statistical evaluations by using the resulting absolute, correlation-free and traceable data.
+Users can then extract process- and quality-related inspection characteristics for statistical evaluations by using the resulting absolute, correlation-free and traceable data.
 The sensors produce full-field 3D coordinates with every scan.
 As a result, you will see a complete digitization of the body-in-white, known as a geometric digital twin.
-Using the full-field measurement data, the GOM Inspect Pro software automatically derives the inspection feature plan and identifies deviations between the digital twin and the CAD data.
-The analysis illustrates very nicely whether the chassis marriage is flush and without gaps.
-In the digital assembly, users can analyze the interaction of the outer skin with the hang-on parts before the actual assembly has occurred.
+Using the full-field measurement data, the 3D metrology software automatically derives the inspection feature plan and identifies deviations between the digital twin and the CAD data.
+The analysis clearly illustrates whether the chassis marriage is flush and without gaps.
+In the digital assembly, users can analyze the interaction of the outer skin with the hang-on parts before the actual assembly occurs.

 Surface inspection measurement